PyGreSQL/PyGreSQL/docs/contents/install.rst

 Alternatively, you can also use the corresponding C preprocessor macros like ``SSL_INFO`` directly (see the next section).

+Note that if you build PyGreSQL with support for newer features that are not available in the PQLib installed on the runtime system, you may get an error when importing PyGreSQL, since these features are missing in the shared library which will prevent Python from loading it.

 Compiling Manually
 ~~~~~~~~~~~~~~~~~~